 Born and raised in Bologna, the food capital of Italy, Maurizio and Barbara Cocchi long dreamed of bringing the best Italian foods and cooking styles to the United States.
 In 2013, they made their dream a reality by founding Vitaly Caffé in Costa Mesa, California.
 At Vitaly, you can experience family, food and friendship as it happens around dining tables in Italian homes and restaurants.
-Throughout the day, the Cocchis have only have one acceptable standard: excellence in both food and service.
+Throughout the day, the Cocchis have only one acceptable standard: excellence in both food and service.

 Like most new restaurant concepts, Vitaly started small, so a combination of manual processes and multiple software solutions was adequate for running the restaurant.
 Specifically, the Cocchis relied on QuickBooks for accounting, Micros for point-of-sale (POS), and a third system for operations — all supplemented by a good deal of hands-on oversight of invoice approvals, cash flow, inventory and so on.